mick88/django-clippy/README.md

 The widget understands the following parameters:

 * `id` - mandantory.
 Id from which the
-* copied - text to display after copying.
+* `copied` - text to display after copying.
 Default is "copied!"
-* copyto - text to display before copying.
+* `copyto` - text to display before copying.
 Default is "copy to clipboard"
-* callBack - JAvascript function to be called after copying
+* `callBack` - Javascript function to be called after copying